cosminadrianpopescu/ts-mixins/README.md

 ## Method 2: `MixinFactory` function

-If you don't care about what is inside your classes, or you just want to create a new class from multiple defined classes, you can use the `MixinFactory` function.
+If you just want to create a new class from multiple defined classes, you can use the `MixinFactory` function.
 By using this function, you don't have to use the `m` object anymore.

 ```typescript
 const instance = MixinFactory(WithFeature1, WithFeature2);